Sonoma Developmental Center: 2015 CIR investigation

-The Sonoma Developmental Center received eight citations linked to deaths of residents, with fines ranging from $1,000 (a resident with hypothermia didn’t get immediate treatment) to $90,000 (the resident who swallowed the cotton swabs).
+The Sonoma Developmental Center received eight citations linked to deaths of residents, with fines ranging from $1,000 (a resident with hypothermia didn't get immediate treatment) to $90,000 (the resident who swallowed the cotton swabs).

 2015 sex abuse case

-In 2015, Rex Bradford Salyer, 63, a former Sonoma Developmental Center psychiatric technician, pleaded no contest Thursday to sexually abusing a disabled female resident over a yearlong period.
+In 2015, Rex Bradford Salyer, 63, a former Sonoma Developmental Center psychiatric technician, pleaded no contest to sexually abusing a disabled female resident over a yearlong period.
 The abuse started sometime in between his hiring in May 2013 and continued until his arrest on July 4 of 2014.
 He was found guilty of having sexual intercourse with someone incapable of giving legal consent, two counts of oral copulation and abusing a dependent adult.
 He was the victim's direct caregiver.
+Sayler was sentenced to 7 years in prison.

 In 2000, the main building was listed in the National Register of Historic Places.